YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When there is burning, tenderness, shiny skin, loss of follicle openings, expanding patches, eyebrow loss, or symptoms that keep returning despite treatment, I do not plan it like ordinary male pattern hair loss.
 The diagnosis must be clear first.

 Send clear photos before you travel if the scalp is itchy, flaky, red, painful, or bumpy.
-I want images of the recipient area, donor area, crown, hairline, and any close-up patches that look different.
+I want images of the recipient area, donor area, crown, hairline, and close photos of any patches that look different.
 Use natural light if possible.
 Do not hide the problem with wet hair, styling product, heavy oil, fibers, or a hat.
+If the trip is close, send the photos the same day the flare appears rather than waiting until arrival in Istanbul.

-Also send a short list of what you are using: shampoo, cream, gel, foam, spray, steroid solution, antibiotics, isotretinoin, minoxidil, finasteride, supplements, and any recent product change.
+Also send a short list of what you are using, including shampoo, cream, gel, foam, spray, steroid solution, antibiotics, isotretinoin, minoxidil, finasteride, supplements, and any recent product change.
 If another doctor prescribed the treatment, include the diagnosis and timing.

 The donor area matters as much as the hairline.
 In FUE, grafts are removed from the donor region.
 If that area is inflamed, full of bumps, scratched, infected, or scarred, extraction becomes less predictable.